-PlayStation Vue is one of the primary options available for the ever-growing tribe of cord cutters who hate cable, but must have live TV.
-Vue began life in March of 2015 as a service primarily geared for those with PlayStation gaming consoles, but since then the service has gone through a number of changes.
+PlayStation Vue is one of the primary options available for the ever-growing tribe of cord cutters who hate cable but must have live TV.
+Vue began life in March 2015 as a service primarily geared toward those with PlayStation gaming consoles, but since then the service has gone through a number of changes.
 Channels have come and gone, pricing has shifted, and the list of features and supported streaming devices continues to grow.

-To help you choose between Vue and rivals like Sling TV and DirecTV Now, we’ve created this detailed guide to Sony’s internet TV service which outlines Vue’s numerous channel packages and pricing, as well as a look at supported devices and our own thoughts on the service from the user perspective.
+To help you choose between Vue and rivals like Sling TV and DirecTV Now, we’ve created this detailed guide to Sony’s internet TV service, which outlines Vue’s numerous channel packages and pricing, as well as takes a look at supported devices and offers our own thoughts on the service from the user perspective.

 Pricing and channel packages

-At Vue’s basic “Access/Access Slim” packages, you’ll be spending $30/$40 a month for over 45 channels, including staples like ESPN, CNN, Disney Channel, Cartoon Network, and major networks.
+For Vue’s basic Access package, you’ll be spending $30 a month for more than 45 channels, including staples like ESPN, CNN, Disney Channel, Cartoon Network, and major networks.

-“Core” ups the channel count to 60-plus for $35/$45, adding in entertainment channels like IFC and TCM, and a number of sports channels like NFL Network, NBA TV, NBC Golf, and ESPN U, and more.
+Core ups the channel count to 60-plus for $45, adding in entertainment channels like IFC and TCM, as well as a number of sports channels like NBA TV, NBC Golf, ESPN U, and more.

-“Elite/Elite Slim” adds another 30-some channels for $45/$55, bringing a number of niche channels, another round of sports channels, and most importantly begins to add in channels like Epix and Machinima, which are available as add-ons at the previous ranks.
+Elite adds another 30-plus channels for $55, bringing a number of niche channels and another group of sports channels, and most importantly begins to add in channels like Epix and Hallmark channels, which are available as add-ons in the previous plans.

-Finally, the $65 “Ultra/Ultra Slim” features the same full 90 channel suite the “Elite” offers, but adds in HBO and Showtime to the mix.
+Finally, the $75 “Ultra” package features the same full 90-channel suite that “Elite” offers but adds HBO and Showtime to the mix.
 At this level, nearly all add-on channels are included, with just a few exceptions.

-It’s also important to note that Sony has recently discontinued carrying Viacom-owned channels, meaning that channels like MTV, Spike, and Comedy Central are all unavailable.
+It’s also important to note that Sony does not carry Viacom-owned channels, meaning that channels like MTV, Spike, and Comedy Central are all unavailable.
 If you’re looking specifically for these channels, you’d best go elsewhere.
 However, if you’re a fan of any of Fox Network’s multiple channels — such as Fox News, FS1, Fox Business, or Fox Soccer Plus — PS Vue features a specialized Fox-branded feed that curates all available live and VOD content from Fox-owned channels plus local affiliates into a single location.

-Español Pack: $5 ($4 for PS+ subscribers); includes NBC Universo, Nat Geo Mundo, CNN Espanol, Fox Deportes, Discovery En Espanol, Discover Familia, Fox Life, CineSony.
+Español Pack: $5 ($4 for PlayStation Plus subscribers); includes NBC Universo, Nat Geo Mundo, CNN Espanol, Fox Deportes, Discovery En Espanol, Discover Familia, Fox Life, CineSony.

 Showtime: $11 per month ($9 per month for PlayStation Plus Subscribers); a Showtime subscription is included as part of the Ultra Slim Package.

 Perhaps the most enticing feature about PlayStation Vue is the number of streams that can be watched at the same time.
-Vue users are granted a total of five simultaneous streams, which outpaces both Sling TV’s (one or three, depending on your subscription) and DirecTV now (capped at two).
-Vue is also the only service that allows users to create multiple profiles for different watchers.
-These features make Vue a great choice for larger families, as up to five different people can stream to their device of choice without interfering or barring another member of the family.
+Vue users are granted a total of five simultaneous streams and up to 10 different user profiles per account, which outpaces the allowances from its competitors.
+This also makes Vue a great choice for larger families, as several people can stream to their device of choice without interfering with or barring another member of the family.

-Vue also has the distinct privilege of being the only service to allow pause, rewind, and fast-forward on all channels.
-Yes, all of them.
+Vue also has the distinction of being the only service to allow pause, rewind, and fast-forward on all channels — yes, all of them.
 You won’t find that on other services.
 For example, Sling TV only allows such interaction on select channels, while DirecTV Now only lets you pause.

 It’s important to note that the user interface for PlayStation Vue will be different depending on the device you use.
 The best viewing experience is on the PlayStation 4 or PlayStation 3, with an interface designed around the Dualshock controller and the PlayStation dashboard.
 Various other supported devices will work as you would expect them to, just maybe not as smoothly or responsively as on a PlayStation console.